kvankova/code-embedder/README.md

 ## 🔬 Under the hood
 This action performs the following steps:
-1. 🔎 Scans through the markdown (`README`) files to identify referenced script files (full script or section).
+1. 🔎 Scans through the markdown (`README`) files to identify referenced script files (full script, section or 🐍 Python object).
 1. 📝 Extracts the contents from those script files and updates the corresponding code blocks in the markdown (`README`) files.
 1. 🚀 Commits and pushes the updated documentation back to the repository.